Beyond the "Industry Standard": Focusing Gender-Affirming Voice Training Technologies on Individualized Goal Exploration: Conclusion

-\textbf{\textit{Rigidity Around Unsustainable Goals.}} Experts noted that trainees were often set on unsustainable or unsuitable voice goals, especially early in the voice training journey (E1-E3, E5, E6).
-These unsustainable goals resulted in trainees straining their voices through unhealthy practice (T1, T5, T7, T10 and E1, E3, E5) while also demoralizing trainees because of the distance to the goals (T8, T9 and E3).
-While experts worked with clients to help them understand voice limitations in relation to the goal (E2, E3, E5), this practice could demotivate trainees while also not representing the plasticity of voice.
-As an alternative strategy, experts temporarily de-emphasize the goal voice while focusing on incremental targets (E1, E2).
-E2 mentioned how they use this technique: \begin{quote} \textit{``I feel like it can start a shame spiral with some people, like `I'm so far away from this goal voice or this person's voice that I was listening to' ...
+Experts noted that trainees were often set on achieving unsustainable or unsuitable voice targets, especially early in the voice training journey (E1-E3, E5, E6).
+These unsustainable targets reflected a desire to immediately reach the voice end-goal, and resulted in trainees straining their voices through unhealthy practice (T1, T5, T7, T10 and E1, E3, E5) while also demoralizing trainees by emphasizing the distance to the end-goal (T8, T9 and E3).
+While experts worked with clients to help them understand voice limitations in relation to the end-goal (E2, E3, E5), this practice could demotivate trainees while also not representing the plasticity of voice.

+As an alternative strategy, experts temporarily de-emphasize the goal voice while focusing on \textbf{incremental targets} (E1-\hazel{E4, E6}). \hazel{Incremental targets break down a goal into concrete and manageable tasks, guiding trainees towards their goal in an accessible manner (E4, E6).} E2 mentioned how they use this technique: \begin{quote} \textit{``I feel like it can start a shame spiral with some people, like `I'm so far away from this goal voice or this person's voice that I was listening to' ...
 I think in the beginning we might establish, OK, here's where you're starting, [here's where your] fundamental frequency is, and here's where this person that you were listening to is speaking.''} \end{quote}

+\hazel{Trainees often play a significant role in designing their own targets (E1, E6).
+Many trainees mentioned setting personalized targets of various types, including practicing small phonemes or words (T1, T4, T5, T7-T10), working on a specific voice parameter (T1-3, T5-T10), and focusing on a specific aspect of physiology (T2, T5, T6, T8, T9), such as keeping the larynx elevated when using their voices (T8).
+Some trainees also set targets related to voice sustainability, gradually increasing the time they were able to use a particular voice (T2, T4, T6, T8-T10).
+Working towards the goal through incremental targets makes voice training healthier and more achievable (E1, E3, E4, E6), preventing overemphasis of an at-the-time unfeasible end-goal.}